What is the PE and Sport Premium for Primary Schools?

 Ofsted's new Inspection Framework, gives greater recognition to schools in supporting personal development of pupils, such as the opportunities to learn about eating healthily and maintaining an active lifestyle.
 Inspectors want to see schools delivering a broad, ambitious education, including opportunities to be active during the school day and through extra-curricular activities with clear evidence of the use of their PE and Sport Premium.

-On the 30th October 2020, the Government released the latest information about the PE an sport premium uses for 2020-2021.
-It includes information about what to do with any underspend/roll-over from 2019-20.
+On the 17 June 2021, the Government released the latest information about the PE and Sport Premium for primary schools.
+It includes information about what to do with any underspend/roll-over from 2020-21.

 Schools must use the funding to make additional and sustainable improvements to the quality of their physical education (PE), physical activity and sport.